NewUniverseEntrop/self-critical.pytorch/README.md

 +Current status:
               1. we didnt have the time to train the actual model due pc limitation ,  bugs and inexpereice with machine learning in general
-              2. Next we will train the model with the entire dataset , now we only made sure the codes can run.
+              2. Next we will train the model with the entire dataset , and improve the annotation and overall process.

 # requiremnt